IPv4 : Different Classes and Address

 Summary

 In this article, we discussed various classes of IPv4.
 We also discussed some different addresses of different IP classes and their range.
-Subnet Mask is used in Class A, B, and C but not in Class D and E. We also discuss the binary representation of different network classes.
+Subnet Mask is used in Classes A, B, and C but not in Classes D and E. We also discuss the binary representation of different network classes.

 Leave a Reply